Kernel Data Recovery Blog

 Finding ways with the Exchange Server Recovery tool

-EDB Recovery, an automated tool for recovery and migration, works to recover inaccessible EDB data to Outlook PST, Microsoft 365, and more destinations.
+Kernel for Exchange Server, an automated EDB Recovery tool for recovery and migration, works for recovering inaccessible EDB data to Outlook PST, Microsoft 365 and more destinations.

 During large email communication, Exchange Server often faces challenges.
 A feasible solution to this would be managing the maximum email size limit in the mail flow.
-This can be done either with Exchange Admin Center, Exchange Management Shell, or using reliable third-party tool, Kernel for Exchange Server.
-Using this utility would help repair damaged data and supports precise migration.
+This can be done either with Exchange Admin Center, Exchange Management Shell, or using a reliable third-party tool like Kernel for Exchange Server.
+Using this utility would help repair corrupt Exchange database and supports precise migration.